awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 Use the `mysql.rds_set_configuration` stored procedure to set the binary log retention period long enough that the binary logs are not purged during the export\.
 For more information, see [Accessing MySQL Binary Logs](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQL.Binarylog)\.

 To further ensure that the binary logs of the source instance are not purged, create an Amazon RDS Read Replica from the source instance\.
 For more information, see [Creating a Read Replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.
 After the Amazon RDS Read Replica has been created, call the `mysql.rds_stop_replication` stored procedure to stop the replication process\.
 The source instance will no longer purge its binary log files, so they will be available for the replication process\.

+We recommend setting both the `max_allowed_packet` parameter and the `slave_max_allowed_packet` parameter to the maximum size to avoid replication errors\.
+The maximum size for both parameters is 1 GB\.
+For information about setting parameters, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

 ## Copy the Database<a name="MySQL.Procedural.Exporting.NonRDSRepl.CopyData"></a>